1: MOM HAS EXCESS BREASTMILK

-To be eligible to donate your excess breast milk, you must first complete an online application.
-The application includes a Consent (to donate) Agreement and a Medical History Survey with about 70 questions.
-The questions are very similar to questions you would answer prior to donating blood and should take about 20 minutes to complete.
+To be eligible to donate your excess breastmilk, you must first complete an online application.
+The application includes a Consent (to donate) Agreement and a Medical History Survey with about 80 questions.
+The questions are very similar to questions you would answer before donating blood and should take about 20 minutes to complete.
 Once your application is processed, you will receive an email from the milk bank with detailed information on the next steps.
 You can typically expect to hear back within 5 business days of submitting your application.

 3: MEDICAL CONFIRMATION FORMS

-The breast milk you donate will be used to create nutritional formulations for critically-ill, premature infants.
-To ensure the quality of the product, we require that our donors have their medical provider and infant’s pediatrician sign a confirmation form ensuring that both mother and baby are healthy, and that it is okay for the mother to donate her excess breast milk.
+The breastmilk you donate will be used to create nutritional formulations for critically ill and premature infants.
+To ensure the quality of the product, we require that our donors have their medical provider and infant’s pediatrician sign a confirmation form ensuring that both mother and baby are healthy and that it is okay for the mother to donate her excess breastmilk.

 6: MILK IS RECEIVED AT PROLACTA

-See how your milk is received at Prolacta and prepared for use in making potentially life-saving human milk nutritional products for premature babies.
+See how your milk is received at Prolacta and prepared for use in making potentially lifesaving human milk–based nutritional products for critically ill infants.